Subnetting Example with a /16 prefix

 Required Sub-networks – 60

 There are 6 borrowed bits.
-The arrangement of these borrowed bits will be according to the network number like the following table.
+These borrowed bits will be arranged according to the network number, as in the following table.

-So we can derive the address ranges, network ID, Broadcast IP, First and Last Usable IP addresses with the help of these digits.
-For example, we have required the above mention parameters for the subnet number 20, subnet number 40, and Subnet number 55.
+These digits help us derive the address ranges, network ID, Broadcast IP, and First and Last Usable IP addresses.
+For example, we have required the abovementioned parameters for subnet numbers 20, 40, and 55.

 We can do the same process for All 64 sub-networks.
 So now we can use 50 sub-networks from the 64 sub-networks